DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 # Conditional Formatting
 The Web Dashboard supports conditional formatting.
 You can apply a custom style to data elements that satisfy a certain condition.

-For more information about conditional formatting specifics for different dashboard items, see the following topics:
+For more information about conditional formatting for different dashboard items, see the following topics:

 * [Conditional Formatting - Grid](../designing-dashboard-items/grid/conditional-formatting.md)
 * [Conditional Formatting - Pivot](../designing-dashboard-items/pivot/conditional-formatting.md)